-Saranghaeyo: ( I love you) Because I love so many people and I love my dreams, they are very precious to me.
+Saranghaeyo: ( I love you) Because I love so many people and they are very precious to me.

 Nnuen: (I) The word is very simple, I like it, and I am a firm believer that if you’re not able to use I confidently, then you won’t be able to stand up for anyone including yourself or anything in life.

 Bogo Sipda: (to miss someone) I like the pronunciation of the word.
+And yes, I miss you.
 Note that the “S” is read as “Sh”.